RocketChat/Rocket.Chat.js.SDK/README.md

 ## API

-See full API documentation links in the generated docs.
+Full API documentation can be generated locally using `yarn docs`.
+This isn't in a format we can publish yet, but can be useful for development.

 Below is just a summary:

 ---